vonfalk/storm-javavis/doc/02-Storm/07-Language_server/01-Protocol.md

 * `(indent id pos)`: Request indentation information for character *pos* (a number) in the file with identifier *id* (a number).
 The language server replies to this message with an `(indent file value)` message.
 * `(color id)`: Send all coloring information for file *id* once more.
+* `(complete-name string context)`: Reply with a list of names matching *string*. *string* is parsed using the default syntax for names in Storm.
+Names are resolved using a scope that looks for names inside `core` and optionally in the package corresponding *context*, if provided.
+* `(documentation name context)`: Reply with the documentation for *name*. *name* is parsed just like in the `complete-name` message.

 The following messages can be sent from the language server to the text editor: